 7. Ensure seamless access to important information and stop the information overload

-a graph showing topics communication functions
+a graph showing topics communication functions on employee engagement

 📚 Check out our guide for communicating safety tips to your employees.